 Fire safety certificates

 A final fire safety certificate is a certificate which is issued once the installation of new essential fire safety measures – either as a result of a fire order or new building construction works – have been completed.

 A final fire safety certificate is only required:

 - before the issue of a final occupation certificate under clause 41 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021; and

 - if a fire safety order has been issued in relation to a building or premises.

 A copy of the fire safety certificate is also to be forwarded to Fire and Rescue NSW and a copy must be prominently displayed in the building.

 Essential fire safety measures

 Essential fire safety measures are any measures that are installed in a building to ensure the safety of persons using the building in the event of fire.
-The Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 contains a list of statutory fire safety measures that may have been incorporated in the building to ensure the safety of the occupants within the building in the event of a fire or other emergency, including:
+The Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 contains a list of statutory fire safety measures that may have been incorporated in the building to ensure the safety of the occupants within the building in the event of a fire or other emergency, including but not limited to: